maranarasauce/nasb-custom-stages/README.md

 ### How are stages loaded?
 Stages are loaded via asset bundles, and accessed through the game's root path.
-Specifically, the path they access is "%gameroot%/Stages/%stagename%" and both "%stagename%.nick" and "%stagename%.nickscene."
+Specifically, the path they access is "%gameroot%/Stages/%stagename%".
+Inside of that path, both "%stagename%.nick" and "%stagename%.nickscene." are loaded.

 .nick files store the stage's prefabs, thumbnails, and other information.
 The .nickscene stores the scene that plugs into NASB's Agent system.

 ### How do I make stages?